-The PCP is made up of representatives from all of the local authorities in the policing area (county, unitary, district and borough).
-It operates as a formal joint committee of the constituent authorities and each council in the force area has nominated a member to the panel (15 in Sussex).
-There are also two independent members on the Panel who are not Councillors.
+In Sussex, West Sussex County Council is responsible for administering the PCP.
+The PCP is made up of representatives from each of the local authorities in the policing area (county, unitary, district and borough).
+The PCP operates as a formal joint committee of the constituent authorities and each council in the force area is expected to nominate a member to the PCP (15 in Sussex).
+There is also a requirement to co-opt a minimum of two independent members who cannot be councillors.

 Additional places can be allocated too, providing that the number of panel members does not exceed 18.
 These places are reviewed at the annual meeting of the PCP each year.